How Much Sodium Should I Eat Per Day?

-Americans consume far too much sodium — about 3,500 milligrams daily.
-The American Heart Association recommends no more than 2,300 mg a day and moving toward an ideal limit of no more than 1,500 mg per day for most adults.
+Americans consume far too much sodium — on average, over 3,300 milligrams daily.
+The American Heart Association recommends no more than 2,300 mg a day and optimal goal of no more than 1,500 mg a day for most adults.

-Because the average American eats so much excess sodium, even cutting back by 1,000 milligrams a day can significantly improve blood pressure and heart health.
+For most people, cutting back by 1,000 mg a day can improve blood pressure and heart health.

 Keep in mind that more than 70% of the sodium Americans eat comes from packaged, prepared and restaurant foods — not the salt shaker.

-Most of us are probably underestimating how much sodium we eat.
-Moderating sodium in our daily diet is part of following an overall healthy eating pattern.
+Most of us probably underestimate how much sodium we eat.
+Limiting sodium in our diet is part of an overall healthy eating pattern.

 How can I tell how much sodium I’m eating?

-Look at the Nutrition Facts label on the side or back of a food package to find the amount of sodium in just one serving of the food you eat, listed in milligrams.
-The top of the Nutrition Facts label lists the number of servings in the package as well as the nutritional content of the food per serving.
+Look at the Nutrition Facts label on the side or back of a food package to find the amount of sodium in one serving.
+The Nutrition Facts label lists the number of servings in the package at top, as well as the nutritional content of the food per serving below.

-A list of all ingredients in the food is found separately on the package.
-Check this list for words like “sodium,” “salt” and “soda.”
-The total sodium shown on the Nutrition Facts label includes the sodium from salt, plus the sodium from any other sodium-containing ingredient in the product.
-For example, this includes preservative ingredients such as sodium nitrate, sodium citrate, monosodium glutamate (MSG) or sodium benzoate.
+A list of all ingredients in the food appears separately on the package.
+Check this list for words such as “sodium,” “salt” and “soda.”
+The total sodium shown on the Nutrition Facts label includes the sodium from salt and any other sodium-containing ingredient in the product.
+For example, this includes preservatives or flavorings such as sodium nitrate, sodium citrate, monosodium glutamate (MSG) or sodium benzoate.

-Remember to take note of the serving size on the Nutrition Facts label.
-If your portion size equals two servings of a product, then you’re actually eating twice the sodium listed.
+Note the serving size on the Nutrition Facts label.
+If your portion size equals two servings of a product, you’re actually eating twice the sodium listed.

 Sodium-related terms you may see on food packages:

-• Salt/sodium-free — Less than 5 milligrams of sodium per serving
+• Salt/sodium-free — Less than 5 mg of sodium per serving

-• Very low sodium 35 milligrams or less per serving
+• Very low sodium — 35 mg or less per serving

-• Low sodium 140 milligrams or less per serving
+• Low sodium — 140 mg or less per serving

 • Reduced sodium — At least 25% less sodium per serving than the item’s usual sodium level